oresat/low-gain-radio/tools/README.md

 # Tools

-Tool chain for programming MKW01Z128
+This folder contains resources for the toolchain we are using for programming the Freescale/NXP MKW01Z128 microcontroller.
+For an in-depth explanation on the toolchain, [please see this wiki page](https://github.com/wrh2/sputnik/wiki/MKW01Z128-toolchain).

 ## Dependencies